MetOffice/cmip6-dreq-interface/README.md

      See LICENSE.md in the top directory for license details. -->

 # CMIP6 DREQ interfaces
-`djq` is the DREQ JSON Query tool, which you should be able to install from its `setup.py`.
+`djq` is the DREQ JSON Query tool which allows you to query the DREQ for variable mappings, and also provides an interface to explore algorithms to implement such mappings.
+You should be able to install it from its `setup.py`.
 It requires the `dreqPy` package from the DREQ (but is not fussy about version), nose to run tests, and will also need access to the a SVN checkout of the DREQ itself: you will almost certainly need to teach it where this is.

 `dqi` is the DREQ Query Interface.
 You do not need this to use `djq`, although some `djq` back ends may need it.